 Founded in 1969, Viking Holding AS started out chartering a 85,000 dwt tanker for the Japanese company, SANKO Steamship.
 The company was originally named AS Kompass and part of H.E.
 Hansen-Tangen Rederi AS, one of Norway’s oldest shipping companies.

 In the 70s, Viking Holding AS shifted its focus to the offshore industry, and for the next two decades it was involved in a range of drilling operations -- from operating drill rigs and drill ships to designing and constructing drill barges.
 Among the drilling units the company owned and operated was the semi-submersible Haakon Magnus, which was named after HRH Crown Prince Haakon Magnus and christened by HRH Queen Sonja in 1975.

 ||In the early 90s, Viking Holding AS embarked on a new venture in the dredging industry and for the next two decades it put its extensive experience and knowledge of the industry into developing new products. |

-Through its ownership of V-Tech AS, Viking Holding AS helped create the award-winning oil rig products UniTong and UniSlips.
-In 2005 V-Tech AS won the Woelfel Best Mechanical Engineering Award for the product UniTong at the world’s biggest oil industry trade fair in Houston.
-In 2007, the company won the award again, this time for the product UniSlips.
-Only one other Norwegian company has won this prestigious award previously, but no other Norwegian company has won the award twice.
-In 2008, V-Tech AS was sold to Weatherford for NOK 400million.
+Through its ownership of V-Tech AS, Viking Holding helped create the award-winning oil rig products UniTong and UniSlips.
+In 2005, V-Tech won the Woelfel Best Mechanical Engineering Award for the UniTong at OTC, the world’s biggest oil industry trade fair in Houston.
+In 2007, the company won the award again for the UniSlips.
+Only one other Norwegian company has won this prestigious award previously, but none has won the award twice.
+In 2008, V-Tech was sold to Weatherford for NOK 400million.

-In 2008 Viking Holding AS started up with fresh ideas and new activities through establishment of Viking Development Group.
-The business concept is to develop new business through supporting individuals with innovative and patentable ideas.
+In 2008, Viking Holding established Viking Development Group.
+The business concept is to develop new businesses by supporting engineers in developing and marketing their innovations.